29 Thanksgiving Recipes That Require Zero Oven Space

-Get a load of this slow cooker Thanksgiving stuffing looks almost as incredible as it tastes.
+This rainbow-hued slow cooker Thanksgiving stuffing looks almost as incredible as it tastes.
 Almost.
 Salty sausage, bitter chard, and the traditional Thanksgiving stuffing recipe ingredients will fill your house with a mouthwatering aroma.
 Opt for dense bread, such as ciabatta, so it can soak up more of the buttery, brothy goodness.

 We’re grateful for homemade Thanksgiving desserts that don’t take space in the oven—like this slow cooker pumpkin pie.
 The traditional pastry combines pumpkin, cinnamon, and ginger for a beloved family dessert.

 Count on slow cooker scalloped potatoes to please your holiday crowd and free up the oven for other Thanksgiving goodies.
-Cooked with cream of potato soup and three cheeses, the potatoes skip the bread crumbs and go straight for gooey goodness.
+Cooked with cream of potato soup and three kinds of cheese, the potatoes skip the bread crumbs and go straight for gooey goodness.
 This may just be our favorite slow cooker vegetable ever.
 (You can count potatoes as a vegetable, right?!)

 If there are no sweet potatoes, is it even a Thanksgiving meal?
 We don't think so.
-We converted classic sweet potatoes to a slow cooker Thanksgiving recipe to make life easier and ensure that sweet potatoes (with a praline-inspired topping, to make them even more irresistible) are on the table next to your favorite stew and stuffing.
+We converted classic candied sweet potatoes to a slow cooker Thanksgiving recipe to make life easier and ensure that sweet potatoes (with a praline-inspired topping, to make them even more irresistible) are on the table next to your favorite salad and stuffing.

 Warm up with a thick and creamy corn chowder straight from your slow cooker.
 This hands-off slow cooker stew incorporates reduced-sodium chicken broth, milk, and white wine instead of heavy cream, so you don't have to feel guilty indulging in the rest of Thanksgiving's offerings.